cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-management.md

 ## GitOps for CloudBees CI Configuration Bundles

 In this lab we will update the `cbci-casc-automation` job (created by CasC) to automatically update our controllers' configuration bundles whenever any changes are committed to the GitHub `main` branch for the controller's configuration bundle repository.
 The `cbci-casc-automation` job is actually a [GitHub Organization Folder project](https://www.jenkins.io/doc/book/pipeline/multibranch/#organization-folders) with a [custom marker file](https://docs.cloudbees.com/docs/admin-resources/latest/pipelines/pipeline-as-code#custom-pac-scripts).
 Instead of using the typical `Jenkinsfile`, we will use `bundle.yaml` as our custom marker file.
-By using the custom marker file with a GitHub Organization Folder project, a Multibranch Pipeline project will automatically be created for all repositories in your workshop GitHub Organization when their `main` branch contains a `bundle.yaml` file.
+By using the custom marker file with a GitHub Organization Folder project, a Multibranch Pipeline project will automatically be created for all repositories in your workshop GitHub Organization when the `main` branch contains a `bundle.yaml` file.

 1. Navigate to the `ops-controller` repository in your workshop GitHub Organization.
 2. Next click on the`cbci-casc-automation`file to open it.
 It will match the contents of the file below. ![Open pipeline file](open-pipeline-file.png?width=50pc)